 Within the database of total 3726 news articles, we clustered all sentences on the basis of similar features in the sentences and next we annotated the sentences using four classes: 1.
 Current flood event 2.
 Past event or flood warning 3.
 Mixed and 4.
 Unrelated.
 After annotation we found that total 1721 news articles held relevant flood information (annotated as class 1 or 2).
-For these articles we looked for geographical references (mentions of district and next for sub-county names in sentences containing these geographical related keywords).
+For these articles we looked for geographical references (mentions of district and next for sub-county names in sentences containing a selection of geographical related keywords.

-As a result, for the districts of our interest (Abim, Amuria, Kotido, Soroti and Katakwi - https://en.wikipedia.org/wiki/Districts_of_Uganda) we found total 63 news articles with flood sentences AND geographical reference.
+As a result, for the districts of our interest (Abim, Amuria, Kotido, Soroti and Katakwi) we found total 63 news articles with flood sentences AND geographical reference.
 Applying the same approach to all districts in Uganda we found total 1173 of such articles (except in this case we did not only use the sentences containing geographical related keywords).
 Next, we validated the result manually for the districts of our interest.
 For 85% of the events we had found an actual flood event (the flood event was automatically detected for the correct month/ year in the correct location(s), while 15% were false positives (which we corrected in the map).
 For the flood reports on the whole of Uganda we may expect a margin of error of around ~15% (false positives).
-You can find the resulting tables and the historic flood map on this website.
+We presented the results on an internal website.